dj1411/HabitChart/www/artifacts/test.md

     - there should be values between min and max
     - there should be one value greater than max
     - there should be one value smaller than min
+- disable edit data for older dates than Habit was created

 # Data bar chart
 - upon changing the value in modal, the bar should display according height